cemrenurkeles/Ballade-Mobile-Application-2024/C/README.md

 The previous command will list the files' names by placing a point at the beginning of them.
 Like the following image :

 ![a](/C/a.png)

+The point '.' represents the le nom de domaine.
+For example for CV.html :
+The link to it should be http://nom_de_domaine.net/CV.html